DevYukine/rustfoil/README.md

 This will generate an `index.tfl` file in the same directory that `rustfoil.exe` is located.

+**NOTE:** the first time `rustfoil.exe` is run, a URL will be displayed.
+Simply follow the instructions on screen to continue.

 - To specify a location in which your `credentials.json` file is located, add the `--credentials` flag as shown:

 ```